101 Cooking For Two

 US Customary - Convert to Metric

-• 5 pound Brisket - Size of your choice
+• 5 pound beef brisket - (or size of your choice)

 My rub for a 5-pound brisket.
 Scale for different size.
 You may use the rub of your choice.